Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Decal.md

 * Increases GPU performance cost.
 * Generates more [Shader Variants](https://docs.unity3d.com/Manual/shader-variants.html).

-HDRP renders depth in a Depth Prepass to apply decals to opaque Materials.
+HDRP renders Material depth in a Depth Prepass to apply decals to opaque Materials.
 This increases resource use on the CPU.
 Only Materials that have the **Receive Decals** property enabled render in the Depth Prepass, unless you force a full Depth Prepass.
-If you disable a decal with the Decal Layers system, HDRP still renders it in the Depth Prepass.
-To prevent HDRP from rendering a decal in the Depth Prepass:
+To prevent HDRP from rendering a Material which shouldn't receive Decals in the Depth Prepass:

 1. Open the Material assigned to a Mesh Renderer or Terrain that you do not want to display decals on.

 2. Disable the **Receive Decals** property.

-If you use the Decal Layer system to change the **Rendering Layer Mask** of a Mesh Renderer or Terrain, it doesn't have an effect on your application's performance.
+If you use the Decal Layer system to change the **Rendering Layer Mask** of a Mesh Renderer or Terrain to disable decal, it doesn't have an effect on your application's performance.

 ## Additive Normal Blending